 Nutrition research suggests that nuts are good for your health.
 Nut butters, or pureed nuts, make it easy to use nuts in cooking.
 Although peanut butter is a staple in North America, most popular as the star ingredient in peanut butter and jelly sandwiches and beloved in peanut butter cookies and other sweets, it’s seldom used in preparing savory dishes.
 Nut butters — including not only peanut butter but almond, cashew, and walnut butters — are common ingredients in many Asian and African countries, used in a wide array of savory dishes.
 Nut butters add complex & interesting flavors to dishes, provide body & thickness to sauces, and can be used to replace the dairy fats or other oils in recipes.

 Now, I do have to say, that I love fresh nut butters and will grind my own peanut and almond butters at the store.
 Until this challenge, I had not made my own at home before.
-Unfortunately, Mr. Bunkycooks now thinks that homemade peanut butter is just incredibly delicious and obviously, very simple to prepare at home, so guess what?!
+Unfortunately, Roger now thinks that homemade peanut butter is just incredibly delicious and obviously, very simple to prepare at home, so guess what?!
 I will not be buying the jarred stuff again.
-This is the same problem I now have with strawberry jam and homemade ice cream.
+This is the same problem I now have with strawberry jam and homemade ice cream and fresh fruit sauce.
 I really just need to stop making this stuff…and he would never know the difference!

 I chose to make a Chicken Peanut Curry recipe that is adapted from Simply Recipes.
 I made half of the recipe since it was just the two of us.
 The flavors were complex and there was a bit of heat.
 This dinner was a nice surprise.
 Definitely squeeze some fresh lime juice over the top.
 It brightens up the dish and adds another level of flavor.
 Serve it with Jasmine rice and you will have a delightful curry.

-Thanks to Margie and Natashya for hosting this month’s challenge!
+Thanks to Margie and Natashya for hosting this month’s challenge.
 Homemade peanut butter was very fresh tasting and so easy to make.
-I just have to now convince Mr. Bunkycooks that the stuff from the store is every bit as good, otherwise, I will be shelling peanuts indefinitely!
+I just have to now convince the hubs that the stuff from the store is every bit as good, otherwise, I will be shelling peanuts indefinitely.

 Chicken Peanut Curry